estp/estp/specification.rst

 Number with this type denotes the number of events occured during the interval.

-.. note:: This is ABSOLUTE type from the RRDTool, but I find that name misleading
+Note: This is ABSOLUTE type from the RRDTool, but I find that name misleading

 Choosing the Right Data Type